-Table 1: Study design categories and reported effects of electronic devices used among school/colle ge students during COVID-19 pandemic Tuble II cludy design balogenee and reperied encode of electronic devices about anong beneek cene
+Table 1: Study design categories and eported effects of electronic devices used amon a school/college students during COVID-19 pandemic

-Reference Outcome Author(s) and coll Data collection Tools Sample size, participants and Country Aims of study Findings Risk factor (Ergonomics and environmental conditions) Eye Fatigue 33- Noreen et al. (2020) Self-designed questionnaire 326 Undergraduate Medical Students, Pakistan Determining the frequency of computer vision syndrome and its associated risk factors among undergraduate medical students Among 98.7% of students that used a laptop or desktop, the lower forearm length was found computer vision syndrome.
+Reference Outcome number- Author(s) and Data collection Sample size, participants Aims of study Findings Risk factor (Ergonomics and Eye Year of publication Tools and Country environmental conditions) Fatigue 33- Noreen et al. (2020) Self-designed questionnaire 326 Undergraduate Medical Students, Pakistan Determining the frequency of computer vision syndrome and its associated risk factors among undergraduate medical students Among 98.7% of students that used a laptop or desktop, the lower forearm length was found computer vision syndrome.
 71% of students reported ocular symptoms and 29% of students had extraocular complaints.
 Use of a mobile phone at a distance <12 inches is statistically significantly related to neck and shoulder pain and eye irritation.
 Frequency of break of > 60 minutes was statistically significant with light sensitivity, eye irritation, and enhance blinking, Ergonomic workstations had an important role in the reduction of students' CVS symptoms than those using poor ergonomics workstations.
 8-Huseyin (2020) Complete of eye health scale and eye fatigue questionnaire by an e-mail 402 university students, Turkey Evaluating the impact of online learning on eye health during the COVID-19 pandemic Eye health scale related to online education during the COVID-19 period was developed by Kaya.
 A negative relationship was found between the eye's health of university students and online education .
 Eye fatigue was significantly predicted by the eye health scale during the COVID-19 pandemic.
 9- Realyvásquez et al. (2020) Self-Designed Questionnaire 206University Students,Mexico Investigating the effects of the noise lighting, and temperature levels on the performance of students during the COVID-19 pandemic In the study of ambient conditions during online classes, a percentage of students (28.6% for lighting, 9.2% for sound level, 30.6% for temperature, and 35% for air quality) reported that these environmental factors were consistently appropriate.
 These findings indicate that environmental conditions significantly directly impact the academic performance of university students.
 The ergonomic design of the study environment, such as a quiet space, suitable temperature and light, and controlled air conditioning, can help improve the education of students.